es-ude/BazelCProjectCreator/README.md

 ```
 to create a the new project `MyProject`.

 **Please note that** the project name must not contain dashes, dots or spaces since the bazel synchronization will fail in that case.
 Illegal characters will be replaced by an underscore.
+For more information about workspace names klick [here](https://docs.bazel.build/versions/master/be/functions.html#workspace).

 If the folder `MyProject` already contains files, the script will fail,
 to prevent accidentally overwriting files.